Korentic/Aplx/README.md

 The standalone `aplx_filter.py` module contains the TokenFilter implementation.

+(ps, to enable it, just type /token , your welcome :D )

 ### Ollama improvements

 Ollama handling has been hardened for different installation and package configurations.